 Dairy Fat Increases Satiety

-In fact, keeping milk products in your diet could actually help you lose weight; a study published in June 2013 found that high intake of dairy fat was associated with a lower risk of belly fat.
+In fact, keeping milk products in your diet could actually help you lose weight; a study published in the Scandinavian Journal of Primary Health Care found that high intake of dairy fat was associated with a lower risk of belly fat.
 Experts believe the fat content of dairy products can extend feelings of fullness and minimize total caloric intake, which helps keep belly fat at bay.

 Dairy Protein Builds Muscle Mass